ChayaKrashinski/ChayaKrashinski/README.md

 # Chaya Krashinski - software developer

-👋 Nice to meet, I’m Chaya Krashinski
+👋 Nice to meet, I’m Chaya Kook

 <h2>These are the technologies I using and specialize in:</h2>
 <div align="center">